EiTaNBaRiBoA/JsonClassConverter/README.md

 	* Converts Godot class instances into JSON-compatible dictionaries.
 	* Handles nested objects and arrays recursively, preserving complex data structures.
 	* Supports saving JSON data to files with optional encryption for enhanced security.
-	* Option to save nested resources as separate `.tres` files or directly embed their data.
 * **Deserialization (JSON to Class):**
 	* Loads JSON data from files with optional decryption for secure data retrieval.
 	* Converts JSON strings and dictionaries back into Godot class instances.